 How To Increase a Mobile Home’s Roof Pitch

-The first step to a successful roof over installation is checking and repairing any damage to the original roof.
+The first step to a successful roof-over installation is checking and repairing any damage to the original roof.
 Once you've installed the new roof, repairing damage to the lower roof will be almost impossible, so it needs to be in excellent shape before you start.
 Installing a new roof pitch should only take a day, but check the weather before starting as it's nearly impossible to do in the rain.

 Generally, you'll need to build a frame for your new roof pitch and attach it to your mobile home's roof.
-Then, add trusses to the frame and to the roof of the mobile home.
+Then, add trusses and decking to the frame and to the roof of the mobile home.
 You can then apply the chosen roofing material to this roof deck.
 Make sure you extend any vent pipes through the new roof pitch and seal it with flashing.